-Before heading outdoors have your children paint a picture on watercolor paper or cardstock.
+Before heading outdoors, have your children paint a picture on watercolor paper or cardstock.
 Have them take their finished painting outside and lay it down on the sidewalk for a couple of minutes.
-They will love to watch as the raindrops splash down on their artwork as a whole new painting will appear.
-Don’t leave it outside for too long or all the paint may wash away!
+They will love to watch the raindrops splash down on their artwork as a new painting appears.
+Don’t leave it outside for too long, or all the paint may wash away!

 12. Worm Hunt